 With Apple’s M1 CPUs carefully optimized and customized specifically for macOS, this is one area where Windows PCs must greatly improve.
 MacBooks always seem to have better batteries than Windows PCs, which is something that needs to change.

 You can get a laptop like the Razer Blade 14, which we named the best gaming system, but it only has an eight-hour battery life for web browsing.
 Even newer computers with Intel’s 12th generation P-series CPUs and no dedicated GPU, such as the Yoga 9i, don’t offer the best battery life.
-In our online browsing tests, it lasted nine hours.
+Our online browsing tests, lasted nine hours.

 Finally, the MSI Creator Z17, which we believed has the potential to be a MacBook killer, only lasted 4.5 hours in web surfing tests when we tested it.
 That’s terrible when compared to the MacBook Pro 16-inch with the M1 Max.
 These Intel computers have a lot of processing power, but the electricity doesn’t last long when unplugged from the wall.